Redlands College has a successful and extensive Vocational Education and Training (VET) program which commenced in 1997.

 - 10741NAT – Certificate III in Christian Ministry and Theology

-For further information and competencies regarding these Certificates please see page 12 of the Vocational Education and Training Student Information Handbook 2020.
+For further information and competencies regarding these Certificates please see the files below.

 Work Experience Blocks (Years 10, 11 and 12)